-Michigan to pay coordinators more than $10M over 5 years
+Michigan paying 3 on Harbaugh's staff $1 million per year

 Brown's contract calls for him to make $1 million annually in the first four years and $1.4 million in 2021.
 He is eligible for a retention bonus of $300,000 on April 1 of this year and next year, and $400,000 in April of 2019 and 2020.
 Drevno's deal is worth $1 million each year plus a $150,000 signing bonus this month.

-Michigan athletic director Warde Manuel extended the offers to both coaches in December.
+Michigan athletic director Warde Manuel extended the offers to Brown and Drevno in December before the Wolverines lost to Florida State in the Orange Bowl.

 ---